sama1mansn/greenfield-docs/docs/guide/storage-provider/services/piece-store.md

 ### Outlook

-PieceStore provides some fundamental functions: wrapped API interfaces, sharding and compatibile with multi object storage.
+PieceStore provides some fundamental functions: wrapped API interfaces, sharding and compatible with multi object storage.
 However, there are more functions to be added in the future.

 1. Data Cache

 PieceStore is combined with object storage, cache is an important component for interacting efficiently between the local client and remote services.
 Read and write data can be loaded into cache in advance or asynchronously.
-Using caching technology can significantly reduce the latency of storag operations and increase data throughput compared to interact with remote services directly.
+Using caching technology can significantly reduce the latency of storage operations and increase data throughput compared to interact with remote services directly.

 2. GC Module